GoogleCloudPlatform/nodejs-serverless-microservices-demo/README.md

-# Automated visual regressions
+# Website visual history

-A set of microservices to perform automated visual regression.
+A set of microservices to track visual regressions on web pages.

 ## Dependencies